First Sunday of Lent (Year A)

 Reflect, today, upon your own willing response to the words of Jesus.
 He speaks to us in powerful ways and yet we so often fail to listen.
 Our failure to listen leads to a failure of complete repentance from our sins.
 If this is you, reflect also upon the words of severe condemnation that await those who are obstinate.
 This realization should fill us with a holy fear and motivate us to listen to the preaching of our Lord.

-Lord, I know You speak to me in countless ways.
+Savior of the World, I know You speak to me in countless ways.
 You preach through Your Scriptures, Your Church and in my life of prayer.
 Help me to heed Your voice and accept all You say with perfect obedience and submission.
 I love You, my dear Lord, and I repent of my sin.
 Jesus, I trust in You.

 Ask, and All Good Things Will Be Given You